AntczakEI/stellarliftapp/_posts/2026-03-19-beginner-strength-program-3-days-week.md

 ## How long should you run the program?

-The original version said:
+A useful first block is:

 **8–12 weeks.**

-That remains a useful first block.

 But nothing magical happens at: